mimiquate/tower/README.md

 ## Reporters

-As expalained in the Motivation section, any captured errors by `Tower` will be passed along to the list of configured reporters, which can be set in
+As explained in the Motivation section, any captured errors by `Tower` will be passed along to the list of configured reporters, which can be set in

 ```elixir